Conflux-Chain/conflux-doc/docs/json-rpc.md

 The examples in the rest of this document will use the HTTP endpoint.

+## CONVENTIONS

 ### HEX value encoding

-At present, there are two key data types that are passed over JSON: unformatted byte arrays and quantities.
-While both are encoded as hex strings, they have different formatting requirements:
+Two key data types get passed over JSON: unformatted byte arrays and quantities.
+Both are passed with a hex encoding but with different requirements for formatting.

+#### Quantities

 When encoding **QUANTITIES** (integers, numbers): encode as hex using the most compact representation and prefix with `"0x"`.
 Zero should be represented as `"0x0"`.
 Examples: